anders-grebban/aws-cdk-billing-alarms/README.md

 - Set your preferences in the config file (`billing-alarms.yml`)
 - `cdk synth` creates the CloudFormation files locally for review
 - `cdk deploy` (creates and) deploys the CloudFormation files to your AWS account

+## Thoughts and TODOs
+* Switch to another construct package that allows for percent thresholds rather than absolute thresholds
+* Move this into `grebban/AWS-CDK-v2`?
+* Add error handling